Bournemouth 7’s Festival is the largest sport and music festival in the world!

 The car park is also where a lot of people decide to pre-drink for the festival.
 In typical student style, people don’t want to spend all their student loan on drinks at the festival so they crank up the car radio, drink and party in the car park.
 Officials are cracking down on this but it does still happen, and I must admit I am guilty of it.
 I love a pre-drink and not having to spend the extra money in the main festival is nice.
 Car bonnet beer pong is always a winner!

 This does, however, create a few problems for drivers.
 When you leave the festival on the last day be aware that people will have been drinking in the car park, which means there could be glass and cans scattered all over the grass which can really damage your car!
 I have no issue with people bending the rules slightly and enjoying a drink by their car, but pick up your rubbish!
-Glass, cans, cups and other litter doesn’t just look vile and is bad for the environment, but it can do serious damage to people’s cars!
+Glass, cans, cups and other litter doesn’t just look vile and are bad for the environment, but it can do serious damage to people’s cars!

 Fancy Dress at Bournemouth Sevens